ItsCoolOnMars/dota-ward-evaluation/README.md

 Useful analysis of the very important aspect of dota 2 - warding.
 Could be used to assist and guide regular players as well as high/pro level players (tailored analysis of pro teams).

 **Obvious thing to keep in mind:**
 To find a ward both vision and true-sight should be overlapped at the same time.
-To find best wards, two main philosophies can be applied, retroactive or proactive.
-The combination of both i believe will yield the best results.

 ---